archbardinexile/BGCL/exploration.md

 ### Psychosis

-Venturing into the Miasma for long periods without protection or being maimed by one of the aberrations within can lead to a special condition called *psychosis*.
+Venturing into the Miasma for long periods without protection or being maimed by one of the aberrations within can lead to a special condition called psychosis.
 Psychosis is measured in six levels.
-An effect can give a creature one or more levels of psychosis.
+An effect can give a creature one or more levels of psychosis, as specified in the effect's description.

 ##### **Psychosis Table**